claudyus/LXC-Web-Panel/README.rst

 This is a fork of the original LXC-Web-Panel from https://github.com/lxc-webpanel/LXC-Web-Panel with a lot of improvements and bug fix for LXC 1.0+.

+This version of lwp is featuring backup capability, RestAPI interface, LDAP support other that the necessary fixes to work with latest lxc version.

-If you use this fork please ensure to use the latest lxc version from repo/ppa.
+If you use this fork please ensure to use al least lxc 1.0.4.
 The code was tested on Ubuntu 12.04 and 14.04.

 On ubuntu 12.04 you should install:

   - LXC from this ppa: https://launchpad.net/~ubuntu-lxc/+archive/daily
   - python-flask from ppa: https://launchpad.net/~chris-lea/+archive/python-flask

 Installation
 ------------

-You can download latest debian packages from http://claudyus.github.io/LXC-Web-Panel/
+You can download latest debian packages from http://claudyus.github.io/LXC-Web-Panel/download.html than install it:

-You can also use the old script from ``tools/``

 ::

- $ wget https://raw2.github.com/claudyus/LXC-Web-Panel/master/tools/install.sh -O - | sudo bash
+  $ sudo dpkg -i lwp_VERSION.deb
+  $ sudo apt-get install -f # install lwp dependencies

 Configuration
 -------------

-1. Copy lwp.example.conf as /etc/lwp/lwp.conf
+1. Copy /etc/lwp/lwp.example.conf to /etc/lwp/lwp.conf
 2. edit it
-3. restart lwp service ``service lwp restart``
+3. start lwp service ``# service lwp start``

+Your lwp panel is not at http://locahost:5000/

 SSL configuration
 ^^^^^^^^^^^^^^^^^